-2015 Strategic Performance
+2016 Strategic Performance Measure

-In 2015, the Compensation Committee reviewed strategic objectives for each named executive officer relating to operational performance, risk management and human capital.
-The Compensation Committee and Mr. Glaser (and, in the case of Mr. Glaser, solely the Compensation Committee) assessed each named executive officer's strategic performance as "above target" for the year and determined a payout factor for 2015 strategic performance.
-The Compensation Committee considered the following in its assessment:
+For 2016, the Compensation Committee reviewed strategic objectives for each named executive officer relating to operational performance, risk management and human capital.
+The Compensation Committee and Mr. Glaser (and, in the case of Mr. Glaser, solely the Compensation Committee) assessed each named executive officer's strategic performance as "above target" for the year and determined a payout factor for 2016 strategic performance.
+The Compensation Committee considered the following in its assessment of each named executive officer's performance: